Daniel-KM/Omeka-S-module-Bibliography/README.md

 [Bibliography] is a module for [Omeka S] that adds features to manage a bibliography with standard citations, reference lists, suggested values, and collected records from doi, isbn and other identifiers.
+The reference can be added via site or resource blocks.

 - The canonical bibliographic citations of resources are displayed according to any managed [citation style].